The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki SplAutoload.md

         <sub>Blame:  **[view blame](https://github.com/The-FireHub-Project/Core/blame/develop-pre-alpha-m1/src/support/lowlevel/firehub.SplAutoload.php#L135)**</sub>
 #### Returns

-* list - _An array of all registered autoload functions.
+* array&lt;array-key,mixed&gt; - _An array of all registered autoload functions.
 If no function is registered, or the autoloaded queue is not activated, then the return value will be an empty array._
 <h2><a name="load()"># method: load</a></h2>